Rules and Rule Sets

 Applying a Rule Set

-2. Select Apply Rule Set.
+2. From the drop-down menu, select Apply Rule Set.

 Example: